-- Proposed conditions of the additional licensing scheme (PDF 463KB)
+- Conditions of the additional licensing scheme (PDF 295KB)

 - Frequently asked questions additional licensing consultation (PDF 285KB)

 Selective licensing enables authorities to licence privately rented accommodation other than HMOs where certain conditions are met.
 The proposed selective licensing scheme would apply to 12 wards in the city – St Peter’s & North Laine, Regency, Moulsecoomb & Bevendean, Hollingdean & Stanmer, Queen’s Park, Hanover & Elm Grove, Brunswick & Adelaide, East Brighton, South Portslade, Central Hove, Westbourne and Preston Park.
-This could affect approximately 27,000 properties.
+An application has been made to the Secretary of State for approval to proceed with this scheme and it could affect approximately 27,000 properties.